 Su historical relevance it is thanks to significant findings that have helped to clarify the fantastic puzzle of the Mayan civilization.
 It is one of the most explored, named and studied cities, and this is how an archaeological zone jumps to stardom, reaching the media and couché paper.
 Tikal has been the set of several films, including episode IV of the Star Wars.
 Once you get into Temple IV, you will see how the ship on the planet Yavin 4 lands in your mind.

-The good state of conservation and architectural excellence of its buildings are other essential features to make Tikal a great tourist destination.
+The good state of conservation as well as the architectural excellence of its buildings are other essential features to make Tikal a great tourist destination.
 Tikal was inhabited by more than 1500 years, being the last centuries those that conferred the imposing character of its buildings.
 Without those last architectural years, we would talk about another Tikal.
 Some majestic buildings, such as the Acropolis, are still swallowed up by the jungle.

 TIPS ON HOW TO VISIT TIKAL